 - To enable students acquire knowledge of macroeconomic concepts such as gross national product, aggregate supply and demand, unemployment, inflation, monetary, fiscal policy which are the functions of economic aggregates.

 - To enable students communicate their knowledge and understanding of economic issues using written and visual expression

 COURSE LEARNING OUTCOMES

-By the end of the course unit, students should be able to:
+At the completion of the course unit students should be able to:

 - Explain the basic Concepts and theories of Macroeconomics

 - Explain why economists use theoretical models as a framework to think about what is observed in the real world.